OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 - Theory
 ---

 Let’s talk about logic programming, I think everybody who completed the college or study computer science by yourself (like me), already have heard about logic programming, what it’s exactly?
-When talking about programming we have a lot of paradigms of programming languages and logic is one of them, but unfortunately isn’t very popular, to be sincere prolog is most used by academia.
+When talking about programming we have a lot of paradigms of programming languages and logic is one of them, but unfortunately isn’t very popular, to be sincere Prolog is most used by academia.
 But don’t worry learn logic programming can be good to expand your knowledge and see the things from other perspectives, understanding a new paradigm of programming is a new way of thinking.

 On this post, I'll talk about what I've liked on Prolog and how to get started.